enioka/flowbox-spec/description.rst

 For inbound flows (ie flows coming in the application) :

 * Call synchronous service : calls a synchronous service provided by the application.
-Can be called either in an end to end synchronous call, as well as in message to synchronous bridge (caller performs an asynchronous call, but the provider application exposes only a synchronous interface).
+Can be called either in an end to end synchronous call, as well as in message to synchronous bridge (agent processes an asynchronous call, but the provider application exposes only a synchronous interface).
 * Submit payload : delivers payload on a file path as specified in configuration.
+The application may consume this payload by itself or (next) be called explicitely to consume it.
 * Run processing : executes a local or remote processing of the application through the execution of a command line job execution.
 This processing may either consume the incoming flow as a file or as an access to the payload with the agent API.
 * Notify inbound progress : provides feedback on inbound communication events on specified application endpoint.
+For these, the agent calls a synchronous service provided by the application.

 For outbound flows (ie flows coming out of the application), the agent may initiate application processing when the application itself has no capability to actively start the flows. :

 * Call synchronous service : calls a synchronous service provided by the application to collect the outgoing payload.
 This payload can possibly be processed synchronously or asynchronously further.
 * Consume payload : consume payload on a file path as specified in configuration.
-This payload is ei
+This payload is either provided through a folder storage, or (next) generates the file on demand.
 * Run processing : executes a local or remote processing of the application through the execution of a command line job execution.
 This processing may produce a file or directly send data to the agent (using SDK).
-* Notify outbound progress : provides feedback on outbound communication events to the application (if it did register to such notifications).
+* Notify outbound progress : provides feedback on outbound communication events to the application (if it did register to such notifications from the agent).

 Initiated by an application
 ---------------------------